apache/geronimo/README.txt

  Applications can be deployed to a Geronimo server in several ways:

- 1. Administrative command scripts -- "./bin/gsh deploy/deploy MyApp.war MyDeploymentPlan.xml"
+ 1. Administrative command scripts -
+      ./bin/gsh deploy/deploy MyApp.war MyDeploymentPlan.xml"
- 2. Administrative console -- login to the admin console and click "Deploy New" under Applications
+ 2. Administrative console -
+      Login to the admin console and click "Deploy New" under Applications
- 3. Hot deploy -- copy your archive(s) into the "<geronimo-home>/deploy" directory.
-The
+ 3. Hot deploy -
+      Copy your archive(s) into the "<geronimo-home>/deploy" directory.
-    hot deploy service will automatically deploy these artifacts.
+      The hot deploy service will automatically deploy these artifacts.
+ 4. Maven -
- 4. Maven -- applications can be installed as part of a maven build
+      Applications can be installed as part of a maven build

  When you deploy an application using an administrative command, you will need to supply an administrator's username/password.
 If you do not specify the username and password, you will be prompted for them.

 ______________________
 Configuration
 ======================

  Commonly modified configuration parameters, such as port numbers, can be set by editing the file:
      <geronimo_home>/var/config/config-substitutions.properties

  Additional configuration attributes can be updated in the file:
      <geronimo_home>/var/config/config.xml

  Note: The server must not be running when these files are modified.